cchitsiang/awesome-stars/topics.md

 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to p
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a
 - [num30/config](https://github.com/num30/config) - Declarative configuration for Go
+- [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON, YAML and TBLN.
+Can output to various formats.
 - [alphadose/ZenQ](https://github.com/alphadose/ZenQ) - A thread-safe queue faster and more resource efficient than golang's native channels
 - [doug-martin/goqu](https://github.com/doug-martin/goqu) - SQL builder and query library for golang
 - [alist-org/alist](https://github.com/alist-org/alist) - 🗂️A file list/WebDAV program that supports multiple storages, powered by Gin and Solidjs. / 一个支持多存储的文件列表/WebDAV程序，使用 Gin 和 Solidjs。